dportik/dadi_pipeline/Plotting/README.md

 time the plotting routine is called.

+**Using Folded vs. Unfolded Spectra:**

+ To change whether the frequency spectrum is folded vs. unfolded requires two changes in the script.
+The first is where the spectrum object is created, indicated by the *polarized* argument:

+     #Convert this dictionary into folded AFS object
+     #[polarized = False] creates folded spectrum object
+     fs = dadi.Spectrum.from_data_dict(dd, pop_ids=pop_ids, projections = proj, polarized = False)

+The above code will create a folded spectrum.
+When calling the optimization function, this must also be indicated in the *fs_folded* argument:

+     #this is from the first example:
+     Optimize_Functions.Optimize_Routine(fs, pts, prefix, "sym_mig", sym_mig, 3, 4, fs_folded=True)

+To create an unfolded spectrum, the *polarized* and *fs_folded*  arguments in the above lines need to be changed accordingly:

+     #[polarized = True] creates an unfolded spectrum object
+     fs = dadi.Spectrum.from_data_dict(dd, pop_ids=pop_ids, projections = proj, polarized = True)

+     #and the optimization routine function must also be changed:
+     Optimize_Functions.Optimize_Routine(fs, pts, prefix, "sym_mig", sym_mig, 3, 4, fs_folded=False)

+It will be clear if either argument has been misspecified because the calculation of certain statistics will cause a crash with the following error:

+     ValueError: Cannot operate with a folded Spectrum and an unfolded one.

+If you see this, check to make sure both relevant arguments actually agree on the spectrum being folded or unfolded.

 **Helpful Notes:**

  Sometimes you may see the following error when plotting 2D or 3D, after the script crashes: